EdwardSchaefer/Neighborhood-Map/README.md

 		*Removed outdated "type" attribute from link to styles.css *Added and removed semicolons where appropriate
-		*Changed indentation to make code more readable, mostly to comments
+		*Changed indentation to make code more readable, mostly to comments *Changed order of scripts so Google Maps API loads last and moved the AJAX call inside initMap() function to match the success callback